designstem/projects/biomimicry/index.md

 -

 #### 9.
-*The form of each section exactly follows the disposition of the teeth in the human mouth, so that once a section has been successfully extracted from the outer container it may be placed between the teeth, and a light pressure is enough to burst the envelope and extract the juice*
+*The form of each section exactly follows the disposition of the teeth in the human mouth, so that once a section has been successfully extracted from the outer container, it may be placed between the teeth, and light pressure is enough to burst the envelope and extract the juice*

 -